 Speeding in our society feels like second nature to many people.
 Whether you are late for a meeting, unaware of the speed limit for the area that you are driving in, or simply zoning out for a few seconds, you might find yourself driving above the speed limit.
 In most cases, you can quickly correct your mistake and continue to go about your day.
 However, in some situations, speeding can result in red and blue lights in your rearview mirror and a sinking feeling in your stomach.
 If this is the case, you need to understand Connecticut’s speeding laws in order to protect your rights.
-If you experience a speeding ticket in CT, you can learn more here.
+If you experience a speeding ticket in Connecticut, you can learn more here.

 Connecticut considers speeding while driving against the law.
 While this is a common offense, this does not mean that the police officer will simply let you go.
 The consequences for speeding are much less severe than the consequences for other offenses.
 But, avoiding any penalties will be ideal.
 If a police officer pulls you over for speeding, there are many variables that will affect what happens next.